On this page

 Strongly typed JSON payloads (advanced)

-JSON payloads are flexible by default: you can attach any valid JSON to a variant and read it from variant.payload.
-For more control, you can define the expected type for variant payloads so Amplitude validates each payload before it reaches your application.
+JSON payloads are flexible by default: attach any valid JSON to a variant and read it from variant.payload.
+For more control, define the expected type for variant payloads so Amplitude validates each payload before it reaches your application.

 • Set the expected type once per flag or experiment.

-• Have Amplitude validate each variant payload against that type.
+• Validate each variant payload against that type in Amplitude.

-• Catch configuration issues (wrong types, missing required fields) before they reach production.
+• Catch configuration issues, such as wrong types or missing required fields, before they reach production.

 JSON payload model

-Strongly typed payloads build on the same JSON payload model and SDKs this page covers.
-How you access variant.payload in code doesn't change, you just gain stronger guarantees about what that payload looks like.
+Strongly typed payloads build on the JSON payload model and SDKs this page covers.
+How you access variant.payload in code doesn't change.
+You gain stronger guarantees about the payload's shape.

 Strongly typed payload use cases

-• Payloads are complex (nested objects, arrays, and multiple keys).
+• Payloads are complex, with nested objects, arrays, and multiple keys.

 • You use flags as remote config or as layers that many experiments share.